 When an injury or illness causes vision loss, the result can be profoundly traumatic.
-Not only does losing your vision make it difficult or impossible to perform everyday tasks, it also takes a financial toll.
-You may start to accumulate huge medical bills, yet be unable to work because of your impaired eyesight.
+Not only does losing your vision make it difficult or impossible to perform everyday tasks, but it also takes a financial toll on you and your family.
+You may start to accumulate huge medical bills yet be unable to work because of your impaired eyesight.

 Whether your vision loss is partial, complete, temporary, or permanent, you deserve to be fairly compensated if you were the victim of negligence.
-By engaging in a thorough investigation, an eye doctor malpractice lawyer can determine whether your ophthalmologist handled your diagnosis and eye surgery properly – or made serious errors.
+By conducting a thorough investigation, a Miami opthalmologist malpractice lawyer can determine whether your eye doctor handled your diagnosis and eye surgery properly – or made serious errors.

-Common Types of Ophthalmology Malpractice in Florida
+Common Types of Ophthalmology Malpractice in Miami

-There are many ways an eye doctor can make a mistake that seriously harms a patient, potentially resulting in complete and permanent vision loss.
-Errors can occur at any stage of the patient’s treatment, and may involve more than one person or healthcare provider.
+When an eye doctor in Miami makes a mistake, they may cause the patient complete or permanent vision loss.
+Errors can occur at any stage of the patient’s treatment and may involve more than one person or healthcare provider.

 - Failing to consult a specialist or expert when necessary

 - Failing to diagnose the patient in a timely fashion (such as failure to detect and diagnose ocular melanoma)